-This table on the right shows the CO2 emissions produced by one kilo of each food.
+This table on the left shows the CO2 emissions produced by one kilo of each food.
 It includes all the emissions produced on the farm, in the factory, on the road, in the shop and in your home.

 According to Foodtank, the total amount of water needed to produce one pound of beef is 6809 liters of water; one pound of pork takes 2180 liters of water.
 In comparison, the water footprint of poultry is 1771 liters.
 While 2 – 5 acres of land is required per cow compared to 1 acre for 50 – 100 free range chickens.

 The stats speak for themselves, choosing white meat over red meat goes a long way towards reducing your impact on our ecosystems.

 How to make the switch from red meat to white meat